 MCPs and MHPs both disseminate practice guidelines (which contain the criteria for medical necessity determinations for mental health and substance use disorder services) and are deemed to be in compliance with this requirement.
 However, for the second information requirement pertaining to the reason for any denial of reimbursement or payment for mental health and substance use disorder benefits, the requirements governing the MCPs are more prescriptive than Federal guidelines.
-DHCS updated its Notice of Action (NOA) templates to ensure they contain the required elements and disclosures and issued APL 17-006 (May 2017) and IN 18-010E (February 2018).
-To promote statewide standards, DHCS aligned the content of the notices among MCPs, MHPs, and DMC-ODS counties.
+In May 2017, DHCS updated its Notice of Action (NOA) templates to ensure they contain the required elements and disclosures and issued APL 17-006.
+To promote statewide standards, DHCS will align the content of the notice among MCPs, MHPs, and DMC-ODS counties.
 In addition to the standardized content, the NOA will be sent within two (2) business days after an adverse action.